initbiz/cumuluscore-plugin/README.md

 The most important future plans:
 * Complete this documentation (some features are not described here)
-* Building menu is not beautiful but we have an idea how to make it better :)
+* Change registering menu items to component menuItem to be set on page where menu entry will be shown
-* Provide example module that will help understand workflow with Cumulus
+* Change moduleGuards to one moduleGuard in CumulusCore with dropdown in Inspector
 * Provide theme in marketplace that will singleclick-install whole base environment with example module and Cumulus Core ready to create new modules